 There is no need to Install anything for the Suprtool2 Interface on HP-UX.
-The file Suprcall.o which is typically found in /opt/robelle/lib.
-Just link it in with your Cobol or C program.
+We provide two files for PA_RISC machines.
+Suprcall.o and Suprcall.sl, a simple object file an a shared library.
+The PA_RISC files can be found in the lib directory whereever you have installed the Robelle software, typically /opt/robelle/lib.